When Animals Escape

 “You could see the terror in their eyes.
 They had nowhere to go and no one to help them, but they were desperate to live,” sanctuary owner Ellie Laks Weiner told The Dodo.
 “There was one clip where Chico, the leader of the cows, was keeping the authorities behind a tree, so that his brothers could run out of that area.
 It was very deliberate that they were trying to keep each other alive.”
 When they were sent back to the slaughterhouse, public outrage galvanised.
 “I looked at my husband and said ‘they have come with a story to share with the world and we have to help them’,” remembers Weiner.

 “Heroes escape death” is the plot of countless blockbusters.
-And like their screen counterparts, everyone - except perhaps the slaughterhouse owner - was rooting for the St Louis Six.
+And like their screen counterparts, everyone was rooting for the St Louis Six (except perhaps the police and the slaughterhouse owner).
 When they eventually found shelter, at the Weiners’ Missouri sanctuary, The Gentle Barn, the relief was visceral, as if some tacit natural order had been restored.
 Similarly, in the UK, in 2021, when a pregnant sow escaped a breeding facility to give birth to ten piglets in nearby woodlands in Ollerton, more than 5,000 people signed a petition to save them.
 "I just felt that she had earned her freedom,” said Anna Ason, who had come across the pigs during a dog walk.
-Matilda and her babies now live safe at Surge Sanctuary.
+Matilda and her babies now live at Surge Sanctuary.

 Physical and conceptual ruptures

-Captive animals try to escape all the time but while the St Louis Six and Ollerton 11, as Matilda’s family was dubbed, found refuge, most do not.
-Swiftly subdued, their efforts go unseen.
-The figures speak for themselves.
-For every bullock like Chico, almost 332,000,000 cows are killed for meat every year; for every sow like Matilda, nearly 1.5 billion pigs are slaughtered.
-It would be no exaggeration to say that every one of them wanted to be free.
+Captive animals try to escape all the time but while the St Louis Six and Ollerton 11 found refuge, most do not.
+For every bullock like Chico, 332,000,000 cows are killed for meat every year; for every sow like Matilda, nearly 1.5 billion pigs are slaughtered.
+Swiftly subdued, any efforts to get free will go unseen.

-But for animal industries, the escaped animal is an irritation - and not simply because they require energy to subdue.
-If they make it to the cameras, escaped animals offer a glimpse into the Matrix, challenging standard narratives that animals are compliant, even stupid, participants in the work of feeding and clothing the nation.
-Tim Reysoo is an industry lobbyist and academic, contributor to the recently published Routledge Companion to Gender and Animals.
-“Escaped animals cause a physical and conceptual rupture by occupying spaces where they are considered ‘out of place … “ he offers, in his thesis ‘Species Privilege and Human Innocence: Understanding Oppression in a Multi-Species World.
+For the industrial animal complex, the escaped animal is an irritation - and not simply because they require money and energy to subdue.
+If they make it onto the cameras, escaped animals offer a glimpse behind the slaughterhouse wall, challenging standard narratives that animals are compliant, even stupid, participants in the work of feeding and clothing the nation.
+Tim Reysoo is an industry lobbyist and academic, contributor to the Routledge Companion to Gender and Animals.
+“Escaped animals cause a physical and conceptual rupture by occupying spaces where they are considered ‘out of place … “ he writes, in his thesis ‘Species Privilege and Human Innocence: Understanding Oppression in a Multi-Species World.
 “They cross human constructed borders … these borders are as much imaginary and discursive as they are physical and material.
 Border transgressions enable us to ‘realise that a boundary even existed.’”
 [1]

-Social media means that people can watch those ‘border transgressions’ all the time: from June and Susan, the only survivors of a mass escape from a Los Angeles slaughterhouse to Trece, the almost spherical black piglet, found trotting down on a road in Spain.
-The posts attract thousands of likes (11,900 for June and Susan; a hefty 184,000 for Trece) and messages of love and gratitude.
+Via social media, people can watch those ‘border transgressions’ all the time.
+From June and Susan, the only survivors of a mass escape from a Los Angeles slaughterhouse to Trece, the spherical black piglet found trotting down on a road in Spain, the posts attract thousands of likes (11,900 for June and Susan; 184,000 for Trece) and messages of encouragement and gratitude.
 Seeing reactions to a successful escape can be one of the most heart-warming experiences on the net.
+Whether they lead to long-lasting change to farming and diets or if they encourage suppporters to speak up for other animals is another matter.

 Cultivating abstraction

-In Animal Resistance in the Global Capitalist Era, author Sarat Colling tells the stories of dozens of such escapes.
+In Animal Resistance in the Global Capitalist Era, Sarat Colling tells the stories of dozens of such escapes.
 Each “challenges the notion that [animals] are voiceless,” she says.
 “As witnesses, the public is forced to confront the animals’ individuality and sentience.”
-Time and again, the animals show themselves to be courageous and defiant, imaginative and intelligent.
-In Rwanda’s Volcanoes National Park, young gorillas worked together to dismantle snares (Colling, p40).
-When Bonnie the cow heard the cries of her family being forced onto a trailer, she fled, surviving by foraging and finding companionship with a herd of deer (Colling, p70).
+Time after time, the animals demonstrate qualities that should be recognisable to all of us: courage and defiance, imagination and intelligence, the list goes on.
+In Rwanda’s Volcanoes National Park, young gorillas worked together to dismantle snares.
+When Bonnie the cow heard the cries of her family being forced onto a trailer, she fled, surviving by foraging and running with a herd of deer.

-Once the animals are safe, however, for many of their supporters, the story seems to end; a thought process akin to “The St Louis Six are safe.
-Let’s get a burger.”
+Once animals are safe, however, for most the story seems to end; a thought process akin to: “The St Louis Six are fine now.
+Anyone fancy a burger?”
 Advocates have spent decades trying to decipher the cognitive gymnastics that make this possible.
-Reysoo terms it ‘human innocence’, a type of wilful ignorance that renders onlookers unseeing to alternative narratives.
-“Because of human privilege, humans do not recognise animal resistance as resistance,” he writes.
+Reysoo terms it ‘human innocence’, a lens of wilful ignorance that renders onlookers blind to other narratives.
+That blindness is so strong that, “because of human privilege, humans do not [even] recognise animal resistance as resistance,” he writes.
 (Reysoo, p31-2)

 There is a “vehement denial of the systemic issues at play,” agrees Colling.
 “Faced with the escaped animal, people struggle to reconcile their compassion for individual animals with their choices that support animal enterprises.”
-The fallback, often, is to laud that animal as exceptional, ‘different’ from the rest of them.
+The fallback position, the one that maintains the status quo, is to laud that animal as somehow exceptional.
 “Celebrating animals who escape as having ‘earned’ their freedom perpetuates selective empathy while failing to acknowledge the horrors that forced these animals to flee,” warns Colling.

 When animals escape